CareFinder Bridges the Gap Between Parents and Babysitters

 Megumi highly recommends that parents interview the most promising candidates in person before hiring them.
 “Because childcare is not only a business, it is a relationship,” she explains.
 “Tell them about the job and your kids, their routines, likes and dislikes, and what expectations you have.
 And don’t forget to ask the babysitter about herself or himself.”
 CareFinder can then provide an agreement form, but it is up the parents and babysitters if they want to use it.

-Unlike other babysitting services, CareFinder does not currently charge for its service.
-The only costs parents have to cover are the hourly fees for the babysitter plus transportation costs (if this is agreed upon).
+Unlike other babysitting services, CareFinder does not have an expensive one-time registration fee.
+Instead, it has the highly reasonable monthly membership fee of ¥2,980.
+The only costs parents have to cover are the hourly fees for the babysitter, which start at ¥1,200, plus transportation costs (if this is agreed upon).

 Before accepting a new babysitter into her database, Megumi does a thorough background and ID check.
 She also calls every single candidate directly in order to find out if she or he is suited for the position.
 Parents can also review babysitters after having experienced their services.
 Additionally, Megumi is currently building a community, organizing regular meet-ups and gatherings where parents and babysitters can meet and get to know each other.
 “The last meeting in August was a big success,” she says.
 “And if there is an issue, parents and babysitters can always call us—our contact number is published on our webpage.“